-Behaviours: avoiding people generally.
+Behavior: avoiding people generally.

+The B about C:

-Although, our common assumption is that A causes C, Ellis suggests that A causes B which in turn causes C. Moreover, these ABC sequences do not stand alone but may engender more such connections.
-The C above may contain the inference, 'Oh, no, I'm getting depressed again!' and 'I couldn't bear that' which could lead to anxiety feelings.
+'Oh, no, I'm getting depressed again!' and 'I couldn't bear that'

+The next C:

+Feelings: anxiety

+It is our job to look into what we are thinking and bring it to our consciousness, even when it may be a habitual or automatic thought that we are not consciously noting.

-What makes the above sequences powerful is that many of the beliefs may be outside conscious awareness, being habitual or automatic.
-Essentially the beliefs are rules about how the world and life ought to be.
+Essentially the beliefs are rules about how the world and life is or ought to be.

 However, with practice, people can learn to discover such out-of-awareness beliefs.

-3. IRRATIONAL THINKING
+IRRATIONAL THINKING

-Froggatt presents three criteria for describing a belief as irrational:
+A belief is irrational when

-- 1. 'It blocks a person from achieving their [sic] goals, creates emotions that persist and which distress and immobilise, and leads to behaviours that harm oneself, others, and one's life in general.' - 2.
-'It distorts reality (it is a misinterpretation of what is happening and is not supported by the available evidence);' - 3.
-'It contains illogical ways of evaluating oneself, others, and the world: demandingness, awfulising, discomfort-intolerance and people-rating.'
+It blocks a person from achieving his/her] goals, creates emotions that persist and which distress and immobilize, and/or leads to behaviors that harm oneself, others, and one's life in general.

-The author then adds the important supplementary point that more recent REBT tends to refer to these beliefs as being 'self-defeating' rather than irrational and in so doing is emphasising that the key criterion for deciding whether a belief is irrational or not is the effect it has upon the CT's life.
+It distorts reality (it is a misinterpretation of what is happening and is not supported by the available evidence)

+It contains illogical ways of evaluating oneself, others, and the world: demandingness, awfulizing, discomfort-intolerance and people-rating.

+Basically, you know you have said to yourself an irrational belief whenever there is a negative effect on you and/or your life.

-4. THREE LEVELS OF THINKING
+THE THREE LEVELS OF THINKING

-Froggatt considers that we think at three levels:
+We think at three levels: